Corporate Crackdown

 As we’ve argued, it would be both good governance and good politics for the Biden administration to prioritize a Corporate Crackdown.
 It should be the role of the government, and particularly public servants in the executive branch, to protect the public against corporate abuses—that is the responsibility they have been entrusted with in a democratic society.

 Focusing on a Corporate Crackdown is also good politics.
 People know that corporations and the wealthy are taking advantage of them without being held accountable.
-Our polling research, along with numerous recent polls by other outlets, shows that a majority of US voters across party lines support more corporate enforcement actions by the Biden administration, and believe corporations and the wealthy get away with wrongdoing too often.
+Our polling research, along with numerous polls by other outlets, shows that a majority of US voters across party lines support more corporate enforcement actions by the Biden administration, and believe corporations and the wealthy get away with wrongdoing too often.
+(We summarized an updated series of polls stressing popular anger at corporations and desire for accountability in a recent blog post.)

 Whether it’s Big Pharma lining their pockets by hiking prescription drug prices, corporate landlords raising rents in the midst of a housing crisis, or fossil fuel companies price-gouging at the fuel pump while polluting and driving climate catastrophes with impunity, the impacts of corporate wrongdoing are hitting us every day, in every aspect of our lives, and people are fed up.
 The admirable campaign against junk fees is a terrific opening move in such a campaign–but it isn’t a complete campaign on its own.